mallyhubz/DAC81416_Arduino/README.md

 # DAC81416_Arduino
-A basic BETA library for TI's DAC81416 precision DAC and the associated DAC81416EVM
+A basic BETA library for TI's DAC81416 precision DAC and the associated DAC81416EVM reference board

 **See `main.cpp` for an working example.
 Compile with Arduino IDE or PlatformIO.**

 **Platforms:**
-I tested the code with arduino Uno.
+I tested the Exmaple(s) with Elegoo (Arduino-like) Uno R3.
 The code should work for other platforms as well.
 Please report if something is not working.

 **Limitations:**